larryknaebelobsidian/kingdom/Proposition 43. The disciples sent forth by Jesus to preach this Kingdom were not ignorant of the meaning to be attached to the Kingdom..md

 #toc

+NOTE: Scripture quotes from LSB
+Copyright © 2021 by The Lockman Foundation.
+All rights reserved.
+Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)

 >To say that they were ignorant of that which they were specially to preach is an evident absurdity; and if true (which it is not) would severely reflect upon the Divine Teacher and Commissioner.
 Their mission necessarily implying *a correct knowledge* of the Kingdom, is confirmatory of Christ’s own preaching, for the preaching, of the Master and of those who are sent to preach *must correspond*.
 >p.
 274 Vol. 1 Prop.
 43